run-after/social-frontend/README.md

 From the user list page, the user can view all users, send friend requests, accept friend requests, and remove friends.
 The button changes based on the status of the friendship/friend request.

+There is a weather page where the user can input a city, state, and country to check the weather in that spot.
+The frontend makes calls first to the OpenWeatherMap API to convert locate the place they are looking for to latitude and longitude, then makes a call to the OpenWeatherMap API to get current weather conditions, hourly conditions, and daily weather conditions.

 <!-- CONTACT -->

 ## Contact